All Products

 at com.aliyun.odps.udf.impl.batch.BatchStandaloneUDTFEvaluator.run(BatchStandaloneUDTFEvaluator.java:53)

-The value of item_id in the output table must be of the BIGINT type and cannot be of the STRING type.
-Take note that the schema information in a create table statement must be correct.
+The `item_id` in the output table must be of BIGINT type, not STRING type.
+Pay attention to schema information in the create table statement.